jamesjulich/jamesjulich.github.io/README.md

 # Hello, my name is James Julich.
 I'm about to launch an actual website.
-Until that happens, here's some of my social accounts (plz ind3x me, g0ogle):
+Until that happens, here are some of my social accounts (plz ind3x me, g0ogle):

 Github: [https://github.com/jamesjulich](https://github.com/jamesjulich)